What is Voluntary Administration?

 Voluntary Administration is a process where an insolvent company is placed in the hands of an independent person who can assess all the options available, and generate the best outcome for a business owner and for creditors.

-- When should I use a Voluntary Administration?
+- Why consider a Voluntary Administration?

 - How can a Voluntary Administration help a company facing financial problems?

-- Can a Voluntary Administration stop creditor legal actions?
+- The process of a Voluntary Administration

-- What investigations does the Voluntary Administrator do?
+- What does a Voluntary Administrator do?

 - What is a Deed of Company Arrangement (DOCA)?

-When should I use a Voluntary Administration?
+Why consider a Voluntary Administration?